amantina05/react-1-2/README.md

 - Open `src/App.js`
 - In the products section under the header in App.js, create an input that will be our search bar.
   - Store its value on state.
-  - Create an on-change event listener that will update state with the user input.
+  - Create an `onChange` event listener that will update state with the user input.

 ## Step 2

 - Change the code where we map over products to display so that we are filtering based on the user input string if the user has typed anything.

 ## Step 3

-- Add a navbar with a two buttons at the top of the `src/App.js`.
+- Add a navbar with a button at the top of the `src/App.js`.
 - The user should be able to toggle between Product View and Cart View, by changing a boolean value on state.
 - Use conditional rendering (with the ternary operator), so that only one view is displayed at a time.

 ## Contributions